kiksgold/mothers-tongue/README.md

 <li> Navigation
     <ul>
     <li> This features at the top of the page, it shows the club name at the left corner: Yoruba Language Club that links to the top of the page.
-    <li> The other navigation links are to the right: Home, About us and Sign up.
-The home is the landing page, the about us and sign up links to another pages set up for About us and Sign up Form.
+    <li> The other navigation links for the Home, Login, Sign up and Sign out.
+The home is the landing page, The sign up form would require the users to register so they can interact with the community.
-    <li> The navigation tells the user the name of the club and website and makes the differnt pages easy to find.
-    <li> Users can easily navigate back to the main page from the About us page and sign up page.
+    <li> Users can easily interact with the blog application once they sign up.
     </ul>

 ![Image Here](./docs/features/navigation.png)